Allowances in Renovation Contracts: The #1 Reason Projects Blow Budget

 What’s a reasonable headroom on an allowance?

-20% above your current best estimate for most categories.
-Tile, lighting, and plumbing are the categories where upgrades tend to happen most often, so a bit more headroom there is prudent.
+Roughly 20% above your current best estimate for most categories.
+Tile, lighting, and plumbing are where upgrades happen most often, so a bit more headroom there is prudent.
 Countertops and appliances tend to be more stable once you’ve decided on material and brand tier.

 Can I renegotiate allowances mid-project?

 Generally no. Allowances are contract line items; changing them requires a change order, which in turn resets the total.
-If you discover an allowance is unrealistic in week three, you have two options: pick a cheaper version within the allowance, or approve the overrun as a change order.
-Renegotiating the allowance itself is uncommon.
+If you discover an allowance is unrealistic in week three, your two options are: pick a cheaper version within the allowance, or approve the overrun as a change order.
+Renegotiating the allowance number itself is uncommon.

 How do I know if my contractor’s allowances are realistic?